What Is Spasticity?

 Treating spasticity:

-• May promote comfort and improve ease of care.
+• May promote comfort and improve ease of care

-• May improve gait, mobility and function.
+• May improve gait, mobility and functioning

-• May decrease spasm frequency, pain and fatigue.
+• May decrease spasm frequency, pain and fatigue

-• May promote increased range of motion.
+• May promote increased range of motion

-• Complements physical, occupational and speech therapies.
+• Complements physical, occupational and speech therapies

 Treating severe spasticity may require a combination of approaches.
 For some patients, intrathecal baclofen pump therapy may be a good option.
 Because a baclofen pump releases medication—baclofen—directly into the fluid of the spinal column, the baclofen does not enter the bloodstream.
 This avoids some of oral baclofen’s potential side effects in the brain and gut, and avoids drug interactions for people with complex medication regimens to treat conditions such as seizures.